serebrov/serebrov.github.io-hugo/content/posts/2024-01-18-touch-typing-spacebar-thumbs/index.md

 - Gamers prefer the left spacebar as the right hand is busy with the mouse
 - Some people prefer the left (or right for lefties) hand because it is usually more static, while the other hand often moves to the mouse
 - Some people prefer the right hand as it is dominant
-- Argument for the right shift when using QUERTY: the layout is heavy on the left side and using the right space bar balances it.
+- Argument for the right shift when using QWERTY: the layout is heavy on the left side and using the right space bar balances it.

 Ergonomically I think it is important to take health into account: space bar is one of the most popular keys and repeatedly using the same thumb for it may be bad in the long term.
 Alternating thumbs is important in this sense as the heavy load spreads between two fingers (maybe not evenly, but still).